John U. Nef Committee on Social Thought

 Chicago, IL 60637

-I am an historian of modern social and political thought.
+I am an historian of philosophy and the social sciences.
 I focus in particular on American and British traditions of social thought.
 My earliest research examined how theories of knowledge drove important changes in the human sciences during the twentieth century.
 Much of this work found its way into my first book, Working Knowledge: Making the Human Sciences from Parsons to Kuhn (Cambridge, MA: Harvard University Press, 2012), which was awarded the Gladstone Prize by the Royal Historical Society, UK.

 I also work on issues in the history of modern philosophy, American history and the history of the Cold War.